simplewidgets/countries_world_map/README.md

 ```

 ❗️ _**Please note:**
 ID structure might be different between countries.
 The Color class and the instructions should always match, but there might be differences between different countries.
-When adding a map check how the ID is returned._
+When adding a map check how the ID is returned.
+Or open the [online example](https://countriesworldmap.simplewidgets.dev "World Map Example | simplewidgets.dev") to see the ID's in the right list.

 ## Use cases
 This packages can be used to visualize data by adding different shades of colors.
 When pressing a region you might want to show a bottomsheet containing more details.